nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/03-File-Permissions.md

 # LINUX FILE PERMISSIONS

-  - In this lecture we will learn about various file type identifiers.
+  - In this section we will learn about various file type identifiers.
   - We will also learn about various Linux file permissions that can be applied on the file or the directory.

     ![perm](../../images//perm.PNG)